Uncovering John Marsh Davis’ Bay Area Architectural Legacy

 “It’s like dancing with another architect,” Hans Baldauf says.
 The architect and founding principal of San Francisco and New York–based BCV Architecture + Interiors, who trained at Yale (twice) and is a long-standing fixture of the Marin County design scene, is talking about his love for and dedication to preserving, if not reintroducing, the reputation of John Marsh Davis.
 A midcentury American architect with roots in Oklahoma, Davis has an equally strong, though historically overlooked, presence in the North Bay.
 “How do you have a dynamic conversation with an architect who is no longer living?”

 That dance — or conversation — takes two forms: a book, Design Legacy of John Marsh Davis: Early Career Wood Expressionism, 1961-1979, published this year by Oscar Riera Ojeda Publishers, a handsomely illustrated monograph-via-biography that draws on an archive gifted to the University of Oklahoma by Davis’ niece after his death; and a winery project at the Sullivan Rutherford Estate in Napa, which broke ground recently and is slated — barring fire, construction issues or other issues — to be completed at the end of 2024.
 The dance between these two architectural designers, via drawings and documents and over a great temporal distance, is formal, historical, architectural and personal.
-Baldauf, who founded BCV in 1997 after working with renowned architect Howard Backen, had never come across a Davis building nor even heard of the designer when he started the winery project.
+Baldauf, who founded BCV in 1997 after working with renowned architect Howard Backen, had come across a Davis building but didn’t know who built it until he started the winery project.
 Never licensed, Davis practiced mostly under the radar, and he struggled personally — he was gay before that was widely accepted, and he died what Baldauf calls an “alcoholic death.”
 And yet his work — large trussed expanses, wildly geometric houses and significant winery buildings — began to dot the Northern California landscape after his death, including at the Phelps winery.
 And that’s how Baldauf first found him.

 Bill Phelps, owner of the Joseph Phelps Vineyards in St. Helena, approached Baldauf and asked him to do work on a building on his sprawling campus in 2012.
 Baldauf agreed, then came across one of the existing structures, which he found out was designed by John Marsh Davis.
 The building was so striking to Baldauf that he did what any enterprising fan does these days: he went online, poked around and found Davis’ nearest living relative and heir, his niece Katy Song.